pmndrs/postprocessing/README.md

 ## Output Encoding

 New applications should follow a [linear workflow](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html) for color management and postprocessing supports this automatically.
 Simply set `WebGLRenderer.outputEncoding` to `sRGBEncoding` and postprocessing will follow suit.
-Built-in passes automatically encode colors when they render to screen and internal render operations are always performed in the most appropriate color space.

-Postprocessing uses `UnsignedByteType` sRGB frame buffers to store intermediate results due to good hardware support and resource efficiency.
-This is a compromise because linear results normally require at least 12 bits per color channel to prevent [color degradation and banding](https://blog.demofox.org/2018/03/10/dont-convert-srgb-u8-to-linear-u8/).
+Postprocessing uses `UnsignedByteType` sRGB frame buffers to store intermediate results.
+This is a trade-off between hardware support, efficiency and quality since linear results normally require at least 12 bits per color channel to prevent [color degradation and banding](https://blog.demofox.org/2018/03/10/dont-convert-srgb-u8-to-linear-u8/).
 With low precision sRGB buffers, colors will be clamped to `[0.0, 1.0]` and information loss will shift to the darker spectrum which leads to noticable banding in dark scenes.
 Linear, high precision `HalfFloatType` buffers don't have these issues and are the preferred option for HDR-like workflows on desktop devices.
-You can enable high precision frame buffers like so:
+You can enable high precision frame buffers as follows:

 ```ts
 import { HalfFloatType } from "three";